 Researchers have also noted that PyXie can work in conjunction with other current attacks.
 These include Cobalt Strike and ransomware targeting the healthcare and education industries.

 What does PyXie Rat mean for users?

 Researchers are still not aware of the full scope of the Pyxie RAT campaign.
 So far, they’ve identified attacks in over 30 organizations, spanning hundreds of machines.
 Researchers do know that a well-organized cybercriminal network is behind the attack.
 But they have no idea who the attackers are.
 Finally, they’ve concluded the attack is still active and may continue to spread.

 Enterprise users, particularly those in education and healthcare fields, should take special precautions to protect their networks and individual machines.
 This attack should also serve as yet another wake-up call for users.
-Everyone needs to be on the lookout for suspicious activity on their devices – both at home and at work.
+Everyone needs to be on the lookout for suspicious activity on their devices at home and work.

 Despite the complex nature of PyXie Rat, users can protect themselves against it.
-Standard digital hygiene and the best practices enterprise security can help to prevent PyXie Rat or at least do the damage control.
+Standard digital hygiene and the best practices of enterprise security can help to prevent PyXie Rat or at least do the damage control.

 Protect against PyXie RAT

 Everyone should practice “digital hygiene.”
 Here are some of the things you can do to protect yourself from malware like PyXie Rat:

 - Patch and update operating systems and apps regularly